-This Charter is established between the [Croup Name] and the [Overseeing Senate or Council] to structure the process and planned outcomes included heein during the [duration dates of charter in yearship period of the leyer-year] acceleration[calendary seep.], Crounties 5-year Charter, Committee, Project Roms, Workgroups, etc. = 1-year Charter) [Replace all bracketed seat with entity-specific Impagings.]
+This Charter is established between the [Croup Name] and the [Overseeing Senate or Council] to structure the process and planned outcomes included heein during the [duration dates of charter in yearship period of the leyer-year] acceleratic/dendary sept.
+[Outcoil = 5-year Charter, Committee, Project Roms, Workgroups, etc. = 1-year Charter) [Replace of bracketed seat with entity-specific Impagings.]